-If you incorporate research, data, ideas or information from others in your writing, you must cite them.
-This applies to print and web-based sources.
-This also applies to AI tools such as Chat GPT.
-We suggest that you limit your use of Chat-GPT in writing for this course.
-But, if you choose to use it, then you must cite it.
-Furthermore, you must submit the transcript of your interaction with the program in the form of a supplementary document which indicates the prompt you used and the output that the program returned.
+If you incorporate research, data, ideas or information from others in your any of your assignments e.g. writing, programming, problem sets, presentations, you must cite them.
+This citation requirement applies to print and web-based sources, including AI tools such as ChatGPT.
+This is a writing course designed to strengthen your scientific voice.
+We strongly suggest that you do not use ChatGPT in writing for this course.
+However, if you choose to use it in any capacity, then you must cite it.
+Furthermore, you must submit the transcript of your interaction with the program in the form of a supplementary document, which indicates the prompt you used and the output that the program returned.